 First, a bit of reassurance.
 Listing 3 may seem long, but WSDL is actually quite simple.
 Our sample WSDL document not only uses nearly every facet of WSDL, it also has a hefty chunk of XML Schema and also takes advantage of the SOAP binding to WSDL.
 This last portion, though presented in the same service description, is technically an extension to the standard service description.

-The whole thing is enclosed in the element that describes a set of related services.
-The element allows the specification of low-level data-typing for the message or procedure contents.
+element allows the specification of low-level data-typing for the message or procedure contents.
 Different mechanisms are permitted through namespace extensibility, but XML schemas are likely to be the choice for most users, and is used in our example.
 This specifies a simple element content model that you can see matches the sample exchange in Listing 1 and Listing 2.
 WSDL provides a system for importing data-type specifications located as separate resources, and there could be several such resources in cases of complex messages in multiple usage domains.

-The element defines the data format of each individual transmission in the communication.
-In our case, one message represents the EndorsingBoarder request and the other the response.
+request and the other the response.
 In our example, this is a simple statement that the body of the message is a particular element from the schema in the types section.
 The breaking of a transmission into message parts depends on the logical view of the data.
 For instance, if the transmission is a remote procedure call, the message might be divided into multiple parts, one of which is the procedure name and meta-data and the rest of which are the procedure parameters.
 There is naturally a relationship between the granularity of the data-typing and the break-down of the message into parts.

-The element groups messages that form a single logical operation.
-For instance, in our case, we can have anEndorsingBoarder request which triggers an EndorsingBoarder response, or in case of error or exception, anEndorsingBoarderFault.
+.
 This particular exchange is grouped together into a WSDL port type.
 As you can see, the relationship to messages is made by qualified name reference.

 There are only four forms of operations with built-in support in WSDL: one-way, request-response, solicit-response, andnotification.
 The latter two are simply the "inverse" of the first two, the only difference being whether the end point in question is on the receiving or sending end of the initial message.
 Basically, WSDL supports unidirectional (one-way and notification) and bidirectional (request-response and solicit-response) port types.
 Faults are only supported in the bidirectional port types, unlike the CORBA model -- I'll leave the inevitable controversy between the two approaches right there for now.

-The WSDL document so far has moved from the concrete and physical (data typing) to the abstract and logical (messages and port types), with some reference between the two.
-The element is the bit that firmly provides the connection between logical and physical model.
+element is the bit that firmly provides the connection between logical and physical model.
 In this case, it takes the operation we have defined through the abstract port type and connects it to a concrete description of how it is transmitted through SOAP.
 Here is where we come to the SOAP extensions to WSDL I mentioned earlier.
 WSDL also provides bindings to bare-metal HTTP and MIME, and full extensibility to other protocols.

-Our sample binding specifies the GetEndorsingBoarderPortType as having the SOAP "style" of Document.
+as having the SOAP "style" of Document.
 The style can beRPC or Document, the former indicating a more procedural bent to the communication and the latter a message-exchange direction.
 Of course, the dividing line between these is quite broad, and I can imagine much fruitless discussion over whether a given port type is one or the other.
 My bias in this debate is to use Document nearly everywhere.

-Our binding also specifies the network transport as HTTP -- SOAP can be transmitted by other means, such as SMTP.
-The elements get down to the grit, mapping the individual messages in the port type to definition of the SOAP transmissions that actuate them.
+elements get down to the grit, mapping the individual messages in the port type to definition of the SOAP transmissions that actuate them.
 Note that we specify a SoapAction, which is required for SOAP over HTTP.
 The given value must be used in the HTTP headers of the actual messages in order to signal the "intent" of the message.
 This will supposedly allow intelligent proxying and firewalling of SOAP traffic some day.

-The final element, , defines a physical location for a communication end-point.
+, defines a physical location for a communication end-point.
 It uses the port type and binding specified earlier, and basically gives the Web address or URI for a particular provider of the described service.
 Naturally, in our example, it is the address where we have set up our SOAP server to traffic in snowboard product endorsement queries.

 However, what if once having launched the service, it turned out to be a hit with users, and traffic begins to overwhelm our server?
 We might decide to set up a mirror, perhaps in Europe.
 In this case, the service is exactly the same, but we provide a separate URI from which it can be obtained.
-In the WSDL scheme of things, all we'd have to do to make this happen is modify our WSDL document to add another element such as in Listing 4.
+In the WSDL scheme of things, all we'd have to do to make this happen is modify our WSDL document to add another

 Listing 4.
-An alternative element for handling multiple sites.
+An alternative

-<span><br /><service name="EndorsementSearchEuropeanService"><br /> <documentation>snowboarding-info.com Endorsement Service European<br /> Mirror</documentation> <br /> <port name="GetEndorsingBoarderPort"<br /> binding="es:EndorsementSearchSoapBinding"><br /> <soap:address location="<a class="linkclass" href="http://www.snowboard-info.co.uk/EndorsementSearch" style="color: rgb(76, 110, 148);">http://www.snowboard-info.co.uk/EndorsementSearch</a>"/><br /> </port><br /></service></span>
+<span><br /><service name="EndorsementSearchEuropeanService"><br /> <documentation>snowboarding-info.com Endorsement Service European<br /> Mirror</documentation> <br /> <port name="GetEndorsingBoarderPort"<br /> binding="es:EndorsementSearchSoapBinding"><br /> <soap:address location="<a class="linkclass" href="http://www.snowboard-info.co.uk/EndorsementSearch" style="color: rgb(76, 110, 148);">http://www.snowboard-info.co.uk/EndorsementSearch</a>"/><br /> </port><br /></service></span> |

 Notice the different service name and address.
 Now any users who find this WSDL document through whatever means of service discovery will have two options for where to make the actual request.

-A few general comments on our WSDL example.
-You can see that WSDL leans heavily on XML namespaces.
-The XML namespaces given in the <definition> element's targetNameSpace attribute is by default attached to all the names used for the other top-level WSDL elements.
+attribute is by default attached to all the names used for the other top-level WSDL elements.
 Developers can use qualified names to refer to these elements using prefixes from the particular namespace declarations in scope.
 Note that the default namespaces are not applied to un-prefixed names within WSDL attributes.
 This is consistent with other places where the XML namespaces mechanism has been borrowed for use in disambiguating names in the character data of XML specifications.
-XML namespaces are also used to connect WSDL elements (and elements from binding extensions) to the data-typing provided in the <types> element.
-In our example, we use the default namespace, http://schemas.xmlsoap.org/wsdl/ to indicate the official elements of WSDL.
-However, the spec explicitly leaves wide open the option of extending the core elements using elements in other namespaces.
+XML namespaces are also used to connect WSDL elements (and elements from binding extensions) to the data-typing provided in the <types>

 Overall this example is quite simple.
 It describes communication consisting of short SOAP transmissions, with two input strings and one output in each operation.
 WSDL could just as easily define multiple port types consisting of a myriad of messages that use the full, extraordinary range of XML Schemas.
 Then again, at least in the short term, more simple communications between XML service providers and users is more likely to succeed.